 Nominees must have an existing nonprofit, not-for-profit, NGO, or charity organization in good standing.
 The organization must be able to receive grant funds if Awarded.

 The Nominee must be the founder, co-founder, or visionary leader responsible for the organization’s success and growth.
-Volunteers and paid staff, including the organization’s executive director, are not qualified for an Award.
+Volunteers and paid staff who have not played a role in the organization founding or vision are not qualified for an Award.

 The Nominee’s organization must be entirely focused on helping children, especially vulnerable children.
 Organizations serving a substantial number of adults, while wonderful in their own right, do not align with this mission and may be disqualified.